 “Live From Lincoln Center” broadcasts are not available for purchase.
 Our programs are cleared for broadcast only, and our agreements with artists, guilds, and unions prohibit us from making them available in any other form.

 What provisions are there for people with disabilities?

-Accessibility at Lincoln Center sets the cultural institution standard on arts accessibility for patrons, visitors, and artists with disabilities.
+Accessibility at Lincoln Center sets the cultural institution standard on arts accessibility for patrons, visitors, artists, and staff with disabilities.
 Among the many services offered are large-type and Braille house programs as well as assistive listening devices distributed free of charge.
 Accessibility at Lincoln Center's Passport to the Arts Program provides a welcoming, and affordable introduction to the world of performing arts to children with disabilities and their families or school groups.
 Accessibility information on venues and box offices is available under the Visit section of this website.
 Please visit www.aboutlincolncenter.org/accessibility or contact us at

 I lost something at the concert.
 Is there a Lost and Found Department?